louisesykes198/The-Crochet-Nook/README.md

 #### **Engagement & Interaction**
 - As a user, I want to like crochet projects so that I can show appreciation for others' work.
 - As a user, I want to comment on crochet projects so that I can ask questions and give feedback.
-- As a user, I want to delete my own comments so that I can remove anything I no longer want to say.
+- As a user, I want to delete my comments to remove anything I no longer want to say.
 - As a user, I want to see how many likes and comments a project has so that I can gauge its popularity.

 #### **Admin & Moderation**